A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Mass modelling hypotheses

 \subsection{Intra Cluster Medium}

 To model the ICM, we follow the same method as in B24, as it already fits our requirement of separating the baryonic mass from the DM.
 The gas distribution is modelled by a sum of dPIE potentials in a free-form way.
 All potentials are free to move within the cluster field, and we only fix their cut radii at $1.25$~Mpc, as in B24.
 Indeed, it is ill-constrained when more than one potential is used.
-This cut radius limit corresponds to the radius at which the observed number counts are approximately at the background value.
+This cut radius limit corresponds to the radius at which the observed number counts are approximately equal to the background value.

-We define the number of potentials needed by following the goodness-of-fit procedure presented in B24, which consists of adding a new potential until the resulting best-fitting model can explain properly the observed X-ray emission according to the B24 criterion.
+The number of potentials is determined following the goodness-of-fit procedure of B24, whereby potentials are added iteratively until the best-fitting model adequately reproduces the observed X-ray emission according to the B24 criterion.
 This criterion is an adaptation of the usual goodness-of-fit assessment with $\chi^2~1$ for the X-ray likelihood defined in Sect.~\ref{sect:X-ray-likelihood}.
 Hence, as in B24, we use three dPIEs to model the hot gas in AS1063.